Introduction to Bootable Flash Drives

 |MX Linux||It is a midweight OS designed to combine an elegant and efficient desktop with simple configuration, high stability, solid performance and medium-sized footprint.||https://mxlinux.org|

 This is just to list a few.
-As you can see, the options are nearly limitless when choosing a new desktop operating system to run from a USB drive.
-I hope you will stop by on our next installment where I will guide you on how to create a Windows 10 bootable USB installer from both a Windows computer as well as Mac OSX.
+While the options are nearly limitless when choosing a new desktop operating system to run from a USB drive.
+On our next installment I will guide you on how to create a Windows 10 bootable USB installer from both a Windows computer and Mac OSX.
 Until next time!